Philosophy of science for the social sciences

 Important dates and deadlines

-The application for this course has now closed.
+The application to this course has now closed.

 The language of instruction will be English or Swedish, depending on the student group.

-- critically examine different contributions within the philosophy of the social sciences and their impact on various social science traditions,
+- Critically examine a range of contributions within the philosophy of the social sciences and their impact on various social science traditions,

-- discuss key concepts within the field of the philosophy of the social sciences and their relevance for the conduct of social scientific inquiry and research,
+- Discuss key concepts in the field of the philosophy of the social sciences and their relevance for the conduct of social scientific inquiry and research,

-- examine analytical strengths and shortcomings of various schools within the tradition of the philosophy of the social sciences,
+- Examine analytical strengths and shortcomings of various schools within the tradition of the philosophy of the social sciences, and

-- consider how reasearch questions and problems identified in their disseration work are related to various schools within the field of the philosophy of the social sciences.
+- Consider how research questions and problems identified in their dissertation work are related to various schools within the field of the philosophy of the social sciences.